MARLEY-MC/marley/README.md

 ### Generating events

-The command-line executable allows the user to configure MARLEY via JSON-like configuration files.
+The marley command-line executable allows the user to adjust simulation parameters via JSON-like configuration files.
 To generate events using an example configuration file, execute
 ```
 ./marley ../examples/config.js